 D4Science Infrastructure usage - and thus resources needed - is far from being constant along time and spikes in the demand for computing capacity are often observed in the typical usage of the infrastructure.
 Cloud bursting appears as the natural deployment model to face this scenario.
 D4Science is implementing such model by relying on either research infrastructures (e.g. EGI Federated Cloud) or commercial public clouds (e.g. Amazon EC2).

-In the context of the EGI-Engage project, the activity was thus focused on a more specific identification of D4Science use cases whose implementation on top of EGI FedCloud would maximize the impact on the management and usage of the D4Science infrastructure.
-As a result of discussion with EGI.eu and CNR teams, a set of use cases of interest was identified, each one with a different focus: integration at IaaS level and bundling of D4Science-specific Virtual Appliances; elastic execution of D4Science processes on the remote FedCloud infrastructure by exploiting existing Virtual Appliances; identity and authorization federation.
+In the context of the EGI-Engage project, the activity was focused on a more specific identification of D4Science use cases whose implementation on top of EGI FedCloud would maximize the impact on the management and usage of the D4Science infrastructure.
+As a result of discussion between EGI.eu and CNR teams, a set of use cases of interest was identified, each one with a different focus: integration at IaaS level and bundling of D4Science-specific Virtual Appliances; elastic execution of D4Science processes on the remote FedCloud infrastructure by exploiting existing Virtual Appliances; identity and authorization federation.

-As a result of evaluation of priorities and also considered the time frame for this activity, preference was given to the achievement of quick scalability for a typical D4Science process such as the execution of data analysis (e.g. signal forecasting) against one or more input datasets.
+After the priority evaluation and considering the time frame for this activity, preference was given to the achievement of quick scalability for a typical D4Science process such as the execution of data analysis (e.g. signal forecasting) against one or more input datasets.
 The analysis is executed, when possible, in parallel on a set of gCube nodes equipped with an execution engine called SmartExecutor.
 As a result of the integration, the pool of machines running the SmartExecutor would be elastically managed on top of EGI FedCloud infrastructure.

 A number of sub-activities were thus planned and performed during the reporting period.
 They are shortly reported here.

-After registration to the fedcloud.egi.eu testbed Virtual Organisation, the development team explored access to the various sites participating to the VO and got familiar with the FedCloud infrastructure.
-In particular, in the context of the experimentation of the jocci library, interactions with jocci developers and VO managers were held, related either to library usage, bug reporting and operational status of sites.
+After registration to the fedcloud.egi.eu Virtual Organisation (VO) , the development team explored access to the various sites participating to the VO and got familiar with the FedCloud infrastructure.
+In particular, in the context of the experimentation of the jOCCIi library, interactions with jOCCI developers and VO managers were held, related either to library usage, bug reporting and operational status of sites.
 For this activity, already-available virtual appliances have been used.

 In parallel, two specific Virtual Appliances (VA) were created, including the gCube software stack needed to run the SmartExecutor and the DataMiner service.
 The VAs are based on Ubuntu 12.04 running the relevant software from gCube 3.9.0.
 Contextualisation scripts have been designed to properly configure the VMs at boot time and to provide them with the needed security tokens and infrastructure endpoints to join the D4Science infrastructure.
 The VAs were successfully registered to EGI AppDB and endorsed by the fedcloud.egi.eu VO.
 Already at this stage, the D4Science development infrastructure was able to benefit from manually-started VMs (based on the above VA) running on EGI FedCloud.